Sever: The Chemical Garden Trilogy, Book 3

-Yes, Book 1, Wither, was pretty provocative: sister-wives forced into marriage, hidden from the broken world in a remote mansion by a strange and manipulative father-in-law with secret experiments in his basement.
-But the intrigue had already fizzled out by Book 2, Fever.
-Book 2 was a rehash of Book 1, and now SEVER spends most of its time wallowing in Books 1 and 2.
+Yes, Book 1 was pretty provocative, but the intrigue had already fizzled out by Book 2; Book 2 was a rehash of Book 1, and now SEVER spends most of its time wallowing in Books 1 and 2.
 And moping.
 And reminiscing.
 And mourning.

 There's so much time spent in the main character's head, moping and mourning, that there's no chance for the book to go anywhere except where they've all been before.
 (Did they really have to go back to the carnival brothel?)
 After three books, readers deserve a fuller picture of the dystopian world the author creates.
 Instead, you get some puzzling truces and sudden deaths to tie up the trilogy a little too conveniently.

 Families can talk about the conclusion of the Chemical Garden Trilogy.
 Did you find it satisfying?
 Would you seek out another series like it?
 If so, what appeals to you about it?
 The dystopian setting?
 The provocative themes?

 What other dystopian novels have you read?
 How is each author's vision different?
 How is it the same?